wso2/docs-mg/en/docs/how-tos/passing-enduser-attributes-to-the-backend-using-jwt.md

     not be executed.

-There can be usecases where the user needs to come up with his/her own claim retrieval Implementation.
+There can be usecases where the users need to come up with their own claim retrieval Implementation.
 In such a scenario, the user needs to implement the specific class extended from [AbstractMGWClaimRetriever](https://github.com/wso2/product-microgateway/blob/v3.2.0/components/micro-gateway-jwt-generator/src/main/java/org/wso2/micro/gateway/jwt/generator/AbstractMGWClaimRetriever.java) class.
 For that, the user can have the same maven dependency used for custom JWT Generation implementation.
 A sample